ansible/ansible-examples/lamp_haproxy/README.md

 In this example the hosts are updated in serial fashion, which means that only one server will be updated at one time.
-If you have a lot of web server hosts, this behaviour can be changed by setting the 'serial' keyword in webservers.yml file.
+If you have a lot of web server hosts, this behaviour can be changed by setting the `serial` keyword in `webservers.yml` file.

 Once the code has been updated in the source repository for your application which can be defined in the group_vars/all file, execute the following